KxSystems/docs/docs/ml/toolkit/xval.md

 _K-Fold validated grid-search with optimal model fit to testing set_

-Syntax: `.ml.xval.gridsearchfit[xv;x;y;mdl;mthds;pd;pc]`
+Syntax: `.ml.xval.gridsearchfit[xv;x;y;mdl;mthd;pd;pc]`

 Where

--   `xv` is a projection of the type of cross validation to be completed for the gridsearch
+-   `xv` is a projection outlining the form of cross validation to be completed for the gridsearch
 -   `x` is a matrix
 -   `y` is a target vector
--   `mdl` is the model being tested in the gridsearch
+-   `mdl` is the model being tested
--   `mthds` is a function indicating the behaviour to be applied during search (fit-score etc)
+-   `mthd` is a function indicating the behaviour to be applied during search (fit-score etc)
 -   `pd` is a dictionary of hyperparameters to be searched
 -   `pc` is the percentage of data comprising the testing set

-returns the score on the testing set for the best model.
+returns the best score and parameter set based on the score on the testing set for the best model.

 !!!note
 	As with `.ml.gridsearch`, this function performs a cross validated grid-search over all combinations of hyperparameters to find the best model.
 This function splits the data into a train/test sets, performs grid-search on the training set (with k-fold cross validation defined within `xv`), fits the model with the highest score to the testing set.